Walnux/ArrowDocuments/ArrowIsUseful.md

 The good example is the Amazon's [Firecrack](https://github.com/firecracker-microvm/firecracker) - the Virutal Machine desinged for the serverless usagea and excluded all the legacy OSes support.

 ## We need an innovation to simply and securly run software with low latency and overhead on moden cloud
 Nowdays normally in order to deploy and run some software on cloud, we need to package them with the whole Operating System (or base OS) as well as middleware, libaries enven tools into somekind of workload like Virtual Machine Image or Contianer Image.
-Which is normally reduntanly, big and slowly.
+Which is normally redudant, big and slow.

 While in moden cloud where serverless computing technoloies will widely used by CSP Edge Computing, the applications and software used to construct the user defined serverless framework may flow from Cloud to edge and run instantly to reponse the events or handle the data on variable of usage case with very low latency.